dmcarth/Cue/README.md

 You can use all or none of these headers to subdivide a document into smaller parts.

-Note that the identifier can be anything: roman numerals, raw text, emoji, or anything else.
+Note that the identifier can be anything: roman numerals, raw text, emoji, or anything else that suits your fancy.

 In addition, you can optionally give each header a title by adding a hyphen.